 It is the responsibility of staff to report and record their concerns as soon as possible.
+A DSL will be available at all times, within the school day, for staff to speak to.

 We actively encourage a 'never do nothing' attitude if staff have a concern about a child and promote discussion with a DSL if in any doubt.
+Abuse of a child is never acceptable we will ensure we do not have a culture where low standards are considered acceptable or viewed as 'normal for' a family or community.